 Diabetes need not stop you from relishing jackfruit.
 However, just like the mango, this exotic fruit should also be eaten with some precaution to ensure that it doesn’t scuttle your diabetes management plan.
-Jackfruit, in its ripe form, could be served as a sweet snack for diabetics.
-However, jackfruit infused sweets, jams and ice-creams should be kept miles away from them.
+People with diabetes can have raw jackfruit, but when it comes to ripe jackfruit, then it should be had only under strict moderation.
+Jackfruit infused sweets, jams and ice-creams should be kept miles away from them.

 Kaul recommends jackfruit to diabetics only as part of a balanced meal, and stresses the importance of considering its carbohydrate content within the overall carbohydrate allowance for the day.
 Diabetics should consult their dietician to determine their daily carbohydrate intake.